PicoSearch

 Back to Top

-Washing the roots
+Washing the madder roots

-Washing madder rootsI fill a five-litre bucket with water and agitate the roots inside the bucket to loosen the soil.
-Then, rather than tipping the water from the bucket, I prefer to move the roots to another bucket.
-This way the soil stays in the bottom of the first bucket, rather than getting mixed with the roots again.
-I turn the first bucket upside down and wash it.
-I then alternate between buckets a few times.
+Fill a five-litre bucket with water and agitate the roots inside the bucket to loosen the soil.
+Then move the roots to another bucket rather than tipping the water from the bucket.
+This way the soil stays in the bottom of the first bucket, and does not get mixed with the roots again.
+Wash the first bucket and then alternate between the two buckets several times.

-Cutting the roots
+Cutting the madder roots

-Cutting madder roots with secateursMadder root is very hard to cut when dry, and I usually cut mine in small pieces using a pair of secateurs soon after I have washed them.
+Madder root is hard to cut when dry, and I usually cut mine in small pieces using a pair of secateurs soon after I have washed them.

 The centre of a thick root is yellow immediately after I cut it, but it quickly turns red with exposure to the air.